semandrr/semandrr/README.md

 Just a random 17 y.o college student who wants to someday make this world better.

-Currently there is nothing interesting to see here, most repositories where I actively contribute are private.
+Currently there is nothing interesting to see here, most of my own repositories/repositories where I am assigned as collaborator are private.

 ## What I currently use/had experience using in the past